HallaSurvivor/Blog/_posts/2025-04-01-analytic-combinatorics-example.md

 Like seemingly every theorem in complex analysis, this is basically an application of the [Residue Theorem][11].
 I won't say too much about why it works, but I'll at least gesture at a proof.
-You can read the above refrences if you want something more precise.
+You can read the above references if you want something more precise.

 First, we [recall][19]